Stylohyoid Muscle Strain

 • Main Blood Vessels:

-The stylohyoid muscle receives blood mainly from branches of the occipital artery and other small arteries in the neck.
+The stylohyoid muscle receives blood mainly from branches of the occipital and other small in the neck.
 This blood supply provides the muscle with the oxygen and nutrients it needs to function and repair itself.

 Nerve Supply